zeruhur/plerion/_build/md/plerion.md

 A vehicle that exceeds the total value of Load possible for its scale is **overloaded** and it is unable to recover HP or ability scores.
 Anything overloaded for more than one day deactivates a system, one for each day.
 Each **Deactivation** occupies one Load slot and lasts until they are able to repair.

 ## Reactions
-When two vehicles encounter each other, the referee may roll 2d6 to determine the unknown party's attitude:
+When two vehicles encounter each other, the referee may roll 2d6 to determine the unknown side's attitude:

 |    2    |  3-5 |   6-8   | 9-11 |    12   |
 |:-------:|:----:|:-------:|:----:|:-------:|